Advanced Practice Nursing Concentration

 Family Psychiatric Mental Health Nurse Practitioner Specialization

 The Psychiatric-Mental Health Nurse Practitioner is an advance practice registered nurse who focuses clinical practice on individuals, families, or populations across the life span at risk for developing and/or having a diagnosis of psychiatric disorders or mental health problems.
 The Psychiatric-Mental Health Nurse Practitioner is a specialist who provides primary mental health care to patients seeking mental health services in a wide range of settings.
 This includes the assessment diagnosis and management of mental health problems and psychiatric disorders.
-Upon completion of the program, students will be eligible to sit for the ANCC credentialing exam.
-After passing the ANCC credentialing exam, students will then be eligible for California NP certification.
+Upon completion of the program, students will be eligible to sit for the ANCC certification exam.
+After passing the ANCC certification exam, students will then be eligible to apply for California NP certification.